bahodge/tomb-of-annihilation/sessions/Session 38.md

 ---

 We fall asleep and awake the next day.
+We hear a slither enter the room.
+We are pulled out of the pit cells.
+A snake person and a small boy are in the room. [[Overseer Ahara]] has assigned us tasks.

+- [[Munch]] is assigned to muck out the dino pen.
+- [[Cyan]] is assigned to clean the poison pen
+- [[Indy]] is cleaning the bloodroom
+- [[Merrick Ravenshade]] is rearanging the contents of the storeroom
+- [[Khar]] is to clean the nests

+We are shuffled up to our task areas.